-On 30 March 2017, the FSA published the "General Principles of Customer-Centric Business Operation".
-If financial undertakers running a financial company attempt to adopt these general principles (although it is up to financial undertakers whether to adopt them, in practice, however, it is difficult for insurers to choose not to do so), they are required, for example, to develop and make public clear guidelines to achieve the customer-centric business operation and then regularly make public announcements on how their efforts in relation to such guidelines are progressing.
+On 30 March 2017, the FSA published the "General Principles of Customer-Centric Business Operation."
+If financial undertakers running a financial company attempt to adopt these general principles (while it is up to financial undertakers whether they adopt them, in practice, it is difficult for insurers to choose not to), they are required, for example, to develop and make public clear guidelines to achieve the customercentric business operation and regularly make public announcements on how their efforts in relation to such guidelines are progressing.

-The FSA Strategic Priorities for the fiscal year 2021 are as follows:
+The FSA's strategic priorities for the fiscal year 2022 are as follows.